Pre - European Settlement

 1924

-The Hayles Family commenced a regular ferry service from Cairns to Green Island operating every 2nd Sunday.
+Hayles commenced a regular ferry service from Cairns to Green Island operating every second Sunday.

 1948